Whether you like them or absolutely dread them, tattoos are here to stay. Literally.

 Using lukewarm or cool water is generally recommended to avoid further discomfort and inflammation in the delicate area.

-Hot showers, on the other hand, are to be avoided as hot water dilates the blood vessels and the skin will react by becoming red and inflamed.
+On the other hand, hot showers are to be avoided as hot water dilates the blood vessels and the skin will react by becoming red and inflamed.

 You should continue to wash your tattoo 2-3 times a day using antibacterial soap and lukewarm water until it’s fully healed which can take anywhere from 2 to 6 weeks, depending on the size and the area the tattoo has been done on.